rubizza-camp/summer-2019/README.md

 make a change in your editor, the koans will immediately run again.
 This will hopefully keep your focus on learning Ruby instead of on the command line.

-Install the Ruby gem (library) called +watchr+ and then ask it to "watch" the koans for changes:
+Install the Ruby gem (library) called +observr+ and then ask it to "watch" the koans for changes:

     cd ruby_koans
     rake
     # decide to run rake automatically from now on as you edit
-    gem install watchr
+    gem install observr
-    watchr ./koans/koans.watchr
+    observr koans.watchr

 == Inspiration